Monique Cooper-Sload

 Hayes says Activate’s approach benefits both employers and employees.
 “We’re going to help find [employers] great talent that they’re normally going to overlook in traditional HR hiring practices,” she says.

-Often immigrants, candidates are “hungry, humble and smart, but tended to be overlooked in the marketplace,” Hayes says.
+Often, immigrant candidates are “hungry, humble, and smart, but tend to be overlooked in the marketplace,” Hayes says.
 “We pick people who, on average, are making less than $13,000 a year.
 Their income typically triples to $45,000 a year.”

 Activate has placed 175 people in full-time jobs since late 2016, and Hayes hopes to place 200 in 2022 and more than 1,000 in its next five years.